Provision of early childhood education services

-Besides kindergartens, education and care services also show different trends for children of different years of age.
-Up to 2006, waiting times for 3-4 year-olds were less than for the younger age groups, however since then it has been 0-1 year-olds who have had the shortest waiting times.
-This change may well reflect the targeting of 20 Hours ECE, with only children aged three years or older being eligible for the scheme and hence demand from this age group now being higher.
+In the case of education and care services, there were differences in trends between age groups.
+Over 2007-2009, the proportion of services with waiting times for 2-4 year olds rose relative to the proportion with waiting times for under-2 year olds.
+This change probably reflects the targeting of 20 Hours ECE, with only children aged three years or older being eligible for the scheme and hence demand from this age group now being higher.
 See Figure 6.

-Figure 6: Percent of education and care services with waiting times over 6 months, by age group
+Figure 6: Percentage of education and care services with waiting times, by age group (2012)

 - Although they are not licensed ECE services, playgroups (licence-exempt services) are an important component of the provision of ECE services.
 However, they have been excluded from these indicators due to potential inconsistencies in the way their number has been counted over time.
 There are also no waiting times data available for playgroups.